auth0/docs/articles/multifactor-authentication/send-phone-message-hook-esendex.md

 ## What is Esendex?

-Esendex provides an SMS messaging service which can be used by Auth0 to deliver multi-factor verification via text messages.
+Esendex provides an SMS messaging service that can be used by Auth0 to deliver multi-factor verification via text messages.

 ## Prequisites